tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 NASA uses a single, uniform set of instructions for the submission of ROSES proposals.
 These instructions are given in the [NASA Guidebook for Proposers](http://www.hq.nasa.gov/office/procurement/nraguidebook/).
 TESS GI Proposers should follow these instructions, except where they are overridden by the instructions given in the ROSES Summary of Solicitation.

-###Specific Instructions for Dual-Anonymous Peer Review Phase-1 Proposals
+###Specific instructions for dual-anonymous peer review Phase-1 proposals

 Cycle 4 will have a dual-anonymous peer review.
 Under this system the reviewers do not have knowledge of the proposal teams while they perform their scientific evaluation of the proposal.